-Bacterial pathogen populations are under strong selection from antimicrobials and host immune defences, and there is increasing interest in utilising whole genome sequencing (WGS) data to detect adaptive evolution in response to these strong selective pressures.
-Of particular interest in the field are repeated or convergent evolutionary patterns^{1,2} in response to specific selective pressures (such as drug exposure, or within-host evolution), which imply predictability of adaptive responses that could be used to track disease progression, and to guide selection of vaccine and drug targets or therapeutic strategies that are more difficult for bacteria to evade through adaptive evolution^{3,4}.
+are repeated or convergent evolutionary patterns [1, 2] in response to specific selective pressures (such as drug exposure, or within-host evolution), which imply predictability of adaptive responses that could be used to track disease progression, and to guide selection of vaccine and drug targets or therapeutic strategies that are more difficult for bacteria to evade through adaptive evolution [3, 4].

-A key signature of adaptive evolution is the presence of homoplasies in the population^{2,3,4}.
-Homoplasic traits are those that have been gained (or lost) independently in two or more lineages since their divergence from a common ancestor, in contrast to those traits that were gained or lost only once in a population and are shared by virtue of vertical inheritance from a common ancestor5 (see Figure 1).
-Extending this to single nucleotide polymorphisms (SNPs), homoplasic SNPs are those where the same derived nucleotide is present in two or more lineages due to independent mutation events that occurred since their divergence from a common ancestor (which harboured a distinct ancestral nucleotide).
-Under the infinite sites model of molecular evolution6, the same substitution event should not be observed multiple times in the absence of positive selection, thus homoplasic SNPs are considered important signatures of adaptive evolution.
+A key signature of adaptive evolution is the presence of homoplasies in the population [2-4].
+Homoplasic traits are those that have been gained (or lost) independently in two or more lineages since their divergence from a common ancestor, in contrast to those traits that were gained or lost only once in a population and are shared by virtue of vertical inheritance from a common ancestor [5] (see Fig. 1).
+Extending this to SNPs, homoplasic SNPs are those where the same derived nucleotide is present in two or more lineages due to independent mutation events that occurred since their divergence from a common ancestor (which harboured a distinct ancestral nucleotide).
+Under the infinite sites model of molecular evolution [6], the same substitution event should not be observed multiple times in the absence of positive selection, and thus homoplasic SNPs are considered important signatures of adaptive evolution.

-Homoplasic SNPs can arise through different series of mutation events, classed as parallel, convergent or revertant evolution (see Figure 1).
-Parallel homoplasic SNPs are those where the same substitution, e.g. A to T, occurs independently at the same site in multiple diverged lineages; convergent homoplasic SNPs are those where the same nucleotide arises in diverged lineages through a distinct series of substitution events at the same site (e.g. A to T in one lineage, and A to G to T in another lineage; see Figure 1).
-Revertance refers to restoration of a derived nucleotide back to the ancestral nucleotide, resulting in sharing of the ancestral nucleotide through mechanisms other than direct inheritance (e.g. a prior mutation of A to T is reversed in a descendant subpopulation by a subsequent substitution of T to A; see Figure 1).
-Note that because selection acts on the function of encoded proteins, convergence can also be examined at the level of codons, whereby independent DNA mutations (e.g. a third or fourth allele at the same SNP site, or a SNP at another site in the same codon) result in the same or functionally-equivalent amino acid substitution; or at the level of genes, whereby independent mutations affecting different codons have similar functional effects on the encoded protein's structure and function.
+Homoplasic SNPs can arise through different series of mutation events, classed as parallel, convergent or revertant evolution (see Fig. 1).
+Parallel homoplasic SNPs are those where the same substitution, e.g. A to T, occurs independently at the same site in multiple diverged lineages; convergent homoplasic SNPs are those where the same nucleotide arises in diverged lineages through a distinct series of substitution events at the same site (e.g. A to T in one lineage, and A to G to T in another lineage; see Fig. 1).
+Revertance refers to restoration of a derived nucleotide back to the ancestral nucleotide, resulting in sharing of the ancestral nucleotide through mechanisms